Southern Yakutia (Sakha)

 “All I am trying to say is that a

-woman deserves children if she is fertile and has a man who can give it to her.
+woman deserves children if she is fertile and has a man who can give them to

 bountiful love on.
 I say so even though I’m against the idea of a man in his